fbraem/kwai-api/README.md

 The frontend of kwai can be found in the [kwai-ui](https://github.com/fbraem/kwai-ui) repository.

+> Kwai is a greenfield project.
+As long as there is no official release,
-> Although there is still a lot to do, kwai is already used in production for our club.
-Be aware that until there is no official release, a lot can change!
+> everything can change.
+Although there is still a lot to do, kwai is already used in production for
+> our club but that is no guarantee that it will work for you...

 [Jetbrains](https://www.jetbrains.com/?from=kwai-api) allows Kwai-api to use phpstorm for development!